ShaniBel/Student_App/README.md

 # Student App

-The student app was developed with React and TypeScript.
+The student app was developed using React and TypeScript.

 ### Functionality includes